-- Apply scientific methods of sociological research and analysis to describe social customs and interactions within specific groups. - Identify the major theoretical perspectives of sociology, including the conflict, functionalist, symbolic interactionist, and feminist theories. - Demonstrate knowledge of the interrelationships of individuals, social groups, institutions, and society. - Demonstrate awareness of the concept of social constructionism as it relates to major social stratification categories like class, race and gender. - Formulate critical questions around issues facing our global society today. - Use theories to explain evidence and evidence to develop theories in the social sciences.
+- Identify the major theoretical perspectives of sociology, including the conflict, functionalist, symbolic interactionist, and feminist theories. - Demonstrate knowledge of the interrelationships of individuals, social groups, institutions, and society. - Demonstrate awareness of the concept of social constructionism as it relates to major social stratification categories like class, race and gender. - Formulate critical questions around issues facing our global society today. - Use theories to explain evidence and evidence to develop theories in the social sciences.